 In a nutshell, Kick-Ass (the comic) is about the notion of comic book fanboys moonlighting as superheroes.
 A teenage outcast decides to become a superhero, leading him to meet other would-be heroes, most notably Big Daddy and his Ax-Crazy daughter Hit Girl.
 Also in the mix is the Red Mist, a hero with a secret.Writen by Mark Millar and penciled by John Romita Jr., and published by Marvel.A sequel was serialized in CLiNT.It should be noted that the comics have a slightly odd book numbering scheme.
 Kick-Ass (i.e., the first volume) was Book 1, but the ending of Kick-Ass 2 revealed that that sequel was actually Book 3.
 This segued into the Hit-Girl interquel, written later but designated as Book 2.
-Kick-Ass 3 followed, set after Kick-Ass 2.Compare with Doméstico, a very similar comic in both story and design, released one year prior.Adapted into afilm in 2010.Not to be confused with the trope Literal Ass Kicking.
+Kick-Ass 3 followed, set after Kick-Ass 2.Compare with Doméstico, a very similar comic in both story and design, released one year prior.Adapted into afilm in 2010, with the sequel adapting both the Hit-Girl interquel and the second volume of the comic.Not to be confused with the trope Literal Ass Kicking.

 Provides Examples Of: